Addressing stalking

 The Bill also proposes the offence include using family members, friends, neighbours, businesses, institutions, and organisations to perpetuate the stalking of victims.

-The Government anticipates the legislation being passed by late 2025, with the law coming in effect six months later to allow for implementation and training.
+The Government anticipates the legislation being passed in 2025, with the law coming in effect six months later to allow for implementation and training.

 Further information: